-Irresistible Gluten Free Monster Cookies – Chewy and Buttery
+The Best Gluten Free Monster Cookies – Chewy and Thick

-Are you looking for a fun treat to make people smile?
-These EASY Chewy and Buttery Gluten Free Monster Cookies truly are irresistible!
-They are extra-large oatmeal cookies brimming with chocolaty flavor and come together quickly.
-Your kids, big and small alike, will love these!
+These Easy Gluten-Free Monster Cookies are irresistible!
+They are extra-large oatmeal cookies brimming with chocolaty M&M flavor and come together quickly.
+Your kids, big and small, will love these!

 Monster Cookies are so much fun to make!
 This cookie attracts attention as, after all, who doesn’t like M&M’s?
-First, they are huge and dazzling with all the colors, and each bite packs a chocolatey, chewy punch.
-We made so many we delivered some as gifts to our neighbors and sent the rest with Steve to work!
+First, they bring a small with all the chocolate candy colors, and each bite packs a chocolatey, chewy punch.

 - You can’t tell they are gluten-free.
 They are just delicious cookies!